In Conversation with Nonzuzo Gxekwa

 Nonzuzo Gxekwa and Julie Bonzon, June 2020

-JB: Is there a specific theme connecting your photographs together?
+JB: Is there a specific theme connecting your photographs?

 NG: I think the work is framed around beauty.
-What draw me to the people I photograph is how they represent themselves, how they go about their day, how they dress up, for all of them it’s bold, whether it’s the hair, whether it’s the clothing.
-I think there is an element of representation, of beauty, of clothing being this statement of how people want to be seen in the world.
-I think, for all of them, it’s the confidence that they show that interests me.
+What draws me to the people I photograph is how they represent themselves—how they go about their day and how they dress.
+For all of them, it’s bold, whether it’s their hair or their clothing.
+There is an element of representation and beauty in clothing as a statement of how people want to be seen in the world.
+What interests me is the confidence they exhibit.

 JB: How did you select the people in your photographs?
-In which context did you take the pictures?
+In what context did you take the pictures?

-NG: Most of the people are shot on the streets, it’s really random, people that I see whilst walking or commuting to work in Johannesburg.
-I like to play around the idea of the masculine and feminine representations in images, to question what makes men for example, is it the clothing, is the values that you grew up with at home?
-I like to explore these ideas.
-When I shot people, I ask them to be themselves and it’s always interesting to see how they pose (laughs), it’s always staged to a certain degree.
+NG: Most of the people are photographed on the streets; it’s quite random, based on who I see while walking or commuting to work in Johannesburg.
+I like to explore the idea of masculine and feminine representations in images and question what defines masculinity, for example—is it the clothing, or the values you grew up with?
+When I photograph people, I ask them to be themselves, and it’s always interesting to see how they pose (laughs).
+It’s always staged to a certain degree.

 Maheder Haileselassie Image 5

-JB: Could tell me more about the photograph of the two women, taken from the back?
+JB: Could you tell me more about the photograph of the two women taken from the back?

-Hair is also a common theme in my work.
-In the past couple of years, black women have just been wearing their hair natural regardless of the spaces they occupy.
-It’s very interesting, going back to the hairstyles we grew up with you know, the ‘bantu knots’, the benny and betty cornrows, when we were growing up, these were not considered beautiful, it was a pre-style you would do when you are at home, just to keep your hair tidy, but actually seeing that in the public space, being celebrated, is really refreshing.
-I have seen women embracing short hair and natural hair which is not relaxed, and feeling really beautiful.
-My pictures are about hair but also simply about beauty, these are all beautiful women, there is something sparkling about their features, about their eyes.
+NG: Hair is also a common theme in my work.
+In recent years, black women have been wearing their hair naturally regardless of the spaces they occupy.
+It’s very interesting to see how hairstyles we grew up with, like ‘bantu knots’ and Benny and Betty cornrows, which were not considered beautiful back then and were just styles to keep hair tidy at home, are now celebrated in public.
+It’s refreshing to see women embracing short and natural hair, which is not relaxed, and feeling truly beautiful.
+My pictures are about hair but also about beauty in general.
+These are all beautiful women with something sparkling about their features and their eyes.

 JB: What about the flowers?

-I am also very fascinated by flowers, I am not sure why.
-I guess I shot them because it’s a bit easier compared to shooting people, negotiating and trying to explain myself (laughs) which can be hard sometimes.
-Flowers are beautiful and mean different things to different people.
+NG: I am also very fascinated by flowers, though I’m not entirely sure why.
+I guess I photograph them because it’s a bit easier than shooting people, with all the negotiation and explanation (laughs), which can be challenging sometimes.
+Flowers are beautiful and hold different meanings for different people.
 They make me happy.

-JB: I find your close-up portraits so amazing, there is a sense of intimacy, did you know these people before taking their pictures?
+JB: I find your close-up portraits amazing; there’s a sense of intimacy.
+Did you know these people before taking their pictures?
 They look so comfortable posing for you.

-NG: I usually meet them on the day that I shot them.
-I randomly run into them and the interaction can take less than 5 minutes (laughs).
-They probably just felt very confident in front of the camera.
-Also, unlike most photographers, I think when you come to my work, it’s not really planned, half of the time it’s more intuition.
-There is a lot of random images that have been shot, but in those minutes when I am with the people, there is always this moment of connection, and feeling good together, in those moments, magic can happen.
+NG: I usually meet them on the day I photograph them.
+I might run into them randomly, and the interaction can take less than five minutes (laughs).
+They probably just felt confident in front of the camera.
+Unlike most photographers, my work isn’t heavily planned; often, it’s driven by intuition.
+Many of my images are spontaneous, but in those brief moments with people, there’s a connection that can make something magical happen.

 Maheder Haileselassie Image 3